croservices/cro/docs/reference/cro-http-message.md

 * The `Cro::HTTP::Router` can add body parsers within a certain group of routes.
 * A `Cro::HTTP::Client` can be constructed with extra body parsers to use.

+The following body parsers are provided by default for requests:

+* `Cro::HTTP::BodyParser::WWWFormUrlEncoded` - used whenever the content-type
+  is `application/x-www-form-urlencoded`; parses the form data and provides it as an instance of `Cro::HTTP::Body::WWWFormUrlEncoded`
+* `Cro::HTTP::BodyParser::MultiPartFormData` - used whenever the content-type
+  is `multipart/form-data`; parses the multipart document and provides it as an instance of `Cro::HTTP::Body::MultiPartFormData`
+* `Cro::HTTP::BodyParser::JSON` - used whenever the content-type is either
+  `application-json` or anything with a `+json` suffix; parses the data using the `JSON::Fast` module, which returns a `Hash` or `Array`
+* `Cro::HTTP::BodyParser::TextFallback` - used whenever the content-type has a
+  type `text` (for example, `text/plain`, `text/html`); uses `body-text`
+* `Cro::HTTP::BodyParser::BlobFallback` - used as a last resort and will match any message; uses `body-blob`

+The final 3 body parsers are in the default set for parsing responses:

+* `Cro::HTTP::BodyParser::JSON`
+* `Cro::HTTP::BodyParser::TextFallback`
+* `Cro::HTTP::BodyParser::BlobFallback`

+### Setting the Body

+The `set-body` method can be used to set the body.
+The `Cro::HTTP::Message` will typically then reach either a `Cro::HTTP::ResponseSerializer` (servers) or `Cro::HTTP::RequestSerializer` (clients), which call `body-byte-stream`.
+At this point, an instance of `Cro::HTTP::BodySerializerSelector` will be used to pick a `Cro::HTTP::BodySerializer` to use.
+Applications can change the selector in order to add extra body serializers at any point before the message is serialized to be sent over the network.

+The following body serializers are in the default set for serializing requests:

+* `Cro::HTTP::BodySeiralizer::WWWFormUrlEncoded` - used when the `content-type`
+  header has been set to `application/x-www-form-urlencoded` and the body was set to a `List` or a `Hash`, *or* when the body is an instance of `Cro::HTTP::Body::WWWFormUrlEncoded`.
+If a `List` is provided then all of the list elements must be pairs.
+If there is no `content-type` header, it will be added.
+* `Cro::HTTP::BodySeiralizer::MultiPartFormData` - used when the `content-type`
+  header has been set to `application/x-www-form-urlencoded` and the body was set to a `List`, *or* when the body is an instance of `Cro::HTTP::Body::MultiPartFormData`.
+If a `List` is provided then all of the list elements must be either `Cro::HTTP::Body::MultiPartFormData::Part` instances or pairs (a mix of the two is allowed).
+Any `content-type` header will be removed and replaced with one containing the boundary parameter.
+* `Cro::HTTP::BodySerializer::JSON` - used when the `content-type` header has
+  been set to `application/json` or any media type with the `+json` suffix.
+  The body will be passed to `JSON::Fast` to serialize.
+* `Cro::HTTP::BodySerializer::StrFallback` - used whenever the body has been
+  set to `Str`.
+If the `content-type` contains a `charset` parameter, it will be used to decide on the encoding of the string; the default will be UTF-8.
+  If there is no `content-type` header then a `text/plain` one will be added.
+* `Cro::HTTP::BodySerializer::BlobFallback` - used whenever the body has been
+  set to a `Blob`.
+If there is no `content-type` header than an `application/octet-stream` one will be added.

+All of these will set a `Content-length` header.

+The default set of serializers for a response are:

+* `Cro::HTTP::BodySerializer::JSON` (described above)
+* `Cro::HTTP::BodySerializer::StrFallback` (described above)
+* `Cro::HTTP::BodySerializer::BlobFallback` (described above)
+* `Cro::HTTP::BodySerializer::SupplyFalback` - used when the body has been set to a `Supply`.
+This `Supply` must emit `Blob`s; anything else will result in an error.
+This is the only built-in body serializer that does not add a `content-length` header (meaning that the response serializer will use the chunked encoding).